 Seeds are relatively large and sowing rates need to be 2 or 3 times higher than most other clovers in order to reach a similar plant density.
-Sub-clovers are annuals and re-seeding is needed to provide persistent nitrogen fixation and quality in the pasture.
-Once a pasture has been established with sub-clover, a couple of years of re-seeding will help create a seed bank to back-up the occasional failed season.
+Sub-clovers are annuals and self-seeding and re-generation is required for contributing to perennial swards.
+Once a pasture has been established with sub-clover, a couple of years of re-seeding and a proportion of hard seeds, will help create a seed bank to back-up the occasional failed season.

 Sub-clovers have been developed for varying rainfall and flowering dates.
-It is highly recommended to sow at least two varieties with differing flowering dates, so as to allow for a spread of flowering and seed-set as frosts, drought, grazing, pests and herbicides may reduce seed-set or cause failure.
+It is highly recommended to sow at least two varieties with differing flowering dates, so as to allow for a spread of flowering and seed-set as frosts, drought, grazing, pests and herbicides may reduce seed set or cause failure.
 In areas with an early spring, it is suggested to sow an early and a mid-flowering type.
 In later areas, sow a mid-maturing and a late variety.
 Levels of hard-seed will vary between cultivars, although most varieties have at least some hard seed component.